sbt/sbt/ISSUE_TEMPLATE.md

-(For more details see the guidelines for contributing linked above)
+(See the guidelines for contributing, linked above)

 ## steps